CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 4: Manage Azure File storage.md

 #### Using Azure cli

-1. Return to the azure portal and open the Cloud Shell window, and make sure you are in the labs folder.
-If not then enter **cd lab** command to enter into the lab folder
+1. Return to the azure portal and open the Cloud Shell window, and make sure to select **Bash** and  then enter **cd lab** command to enter into the lab folder

 2. Run the following command: